Jarvis-BITS/bottle-defect-detection/README.md

 ```
 can be run when you dont want to run the web-app and simply see how bottles are being segmented
 You must use pip-install to install all necessary dependencies and libraries.
 We recommend using virtualenv to store all pip-installs
-2nd-defect.model as the names suggests is a secondary CNN model with a higher accuracy of around 94%, however the frame numpy array from the video needs to be resized in order to fit its custom mask layers.
+<br> <br>2nd_defect_detect.model as the names suggests is a secondary CNN model with a higher accuracy of around 94%, however the frame numpy array from the video needs to be resized in order to fit its custom mask layers.